novant-io/novant-skyspark/spec/spec.md

 Each Novant device is modeled 1:1 with a `novantConn` rec, which stores API access credentials and information used to maintain synchronization:

-  * `apiKey`: the Novant API key used to access this device
+  * `novantApiKey`: the Novant API key used to access this device
   * `novantDeviceId`: the Novant device id to synchronize
   * `novantSyncFreq`: how often a device should sync
        - `none`: do not automatically keep this device synced